WenhaoP/Cannabis-Integration/README.md

 # Reproduction

-To run the integration repository, run `run_all.sh` in the terminal.
+To run the integration repository, run the automation shell scripts listed below.

 # Shell scripts